-- to provide a safe environment in which children can learn. - to be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection.
+- to provide a safe environment in which children can learn. - to be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection. - know what to do if a child tells them that they are being abused, neglected, or exploited and understand the impact abuse and neglect can have upon a child. - to be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - be prepared to identify children who may benefit from early help. - to understand the early help process and their role in it. - to understand the Academy safeguarding policies and systems. - undertake regular and appropriate training which is regularly updated. - be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - know how to maintain an appropriate level of confidentiality and sharing information in accordance with the KCSIE, DPA/UKGDPR for the purposes of keeping children safe. - reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - act in line with Teachers' Standards 2012 which state that teachers (including headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Staff at The Leigh UTC recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
+This should not prevent staff from having professional curiosity and speaking to a DSL if they have any concerns about a child.

-- know what to do if a child tells them that they are being abused, neglected, or exploited and understand the impact abuse and neglect can have upon a child. - to be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - be prepared to identify children who may benefit from early help. - o to understand the early help process and their role in it. - to understand the Academy safeguarding policies and systems. - o undertake regular and appropriate training which is regularly updated. - be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - know how to maintain an appropriate level of confidentiality. - reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - act in line with Teachers' Standards 2012 which state that teachers (including headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Staff at The Leigh UTC recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
-This should not prevent staff from having professional curiosity and speaking to a DSL if they have any concerns about a child. - Staff at The Leigh UTC will determine how best to build trusted relationships with children, young people and parents/carers which facilitate appropriate professional communication in line with existing and relevant policies, for example, our staff Code of Conduct and pupil/student behaviour policies.
+• Staff at The Leigh UTC will determine how best to build trusted relationships with children, young people and parents/carers which facilitate appropriate professional communication in line with existing and relevant policies, for example, our staff Code of Conduct and pupil/student behaviour policies.